📝 この記事でわかること

 Indoor and Tent Safety

 Camping lantern safety is non-negotiable.
-Gas lanterns — whether propane, butane, or white gas — produce carbon monoxide during combustion.
+Gas fuel lanterns — whether propane, butane, or white gas — produce carbon monoxide during combustion.
 Using one inside a tent, vehicle, or enclosed shelter is genuinely dangerous and has caused fatalities.
-LED lanterns produce zero emissions and generate minimal heat, making them completely safe for use inside tents, which is critical during Japan’s rainy season camping or cold mountain nights.
+LED battery lanterns produce zero emissions and generate minimal heat, making them completely safe for use inside tents, which is critical during Japan’s rainy season camping or cold mountain nights.

 Cold Weather Performance

-LED lantern cold weather performance is the one area where gas retains a real advantage.
+LED battery lantern cold weather performance is the one area where gas fuel retains a real advantage.
 Lithium-ion batteries lose capacity in temperatures below 0°C — typically 20–30% reduced output in freezing conditions.
 Standard alkaline batteries fare even worse.
 If you’re winter camping in the Japanese Alps or snowshoeing in Hokkaido, expect shorter runtimes from battery-powered lanterns.

-Gas lanterns, particularly those using propane/isobutane mixed fuel, maintain consistent output even in sub-zero temperatures (pure butane struggles below 5°C — avoid it for cold-weather camping).
+Gas fuel lanterns, particularly those using propane/isobutane mixed fuel, maintain consistent output even in sub-zero temperatures (pure butane struggles below 5°C — avoid it for cold-weather camping).
 This makes gas a legitimate choice for serious cold-weather campers.
 Using lithium batteries instead of alkaline significantly narrows this gap for LED users, though.

 Camping in Japan’s mountains above 1,500m?
-Keep your LED lantern (or spare battery pack) inside your sleeping bag at night to preserve battery capacity in cold temperatures.
+Keep your LED battery lantern (or spare battery pack) inside your sleeping bag at night to preserve battery capacity in cold temperatures.
 This simple trick can extend runtime by 30–50% in freezing conditions.

 When Gas Lanterns Still Win (And When LED Is the Clear Choice)